 • 30-day backup retention (industry-leading)

-• LiteSpeed + NVMe on all plans
+• LiteSpeed and NVMe on all plans

-• Free trial without credit card
+• Free trial without credit card, plus 30-day money-back guarantee

 • 20+ years in business